ZodanMedia/wp-theme-switcher/README.md

 # z-theme-switcher
-> A WordPress pulgin that lets selected user roles switch temporarily and non-persistent to another (than the active) theme.
+> A WordPress plugin that lets selected user roles switch temporarily and non-persistent to another (than the active) theme.

 In most of our custom WordPress themes, we like to view our pages without the admin bar.
 Still, while developing or maintaining a website, we like to have access to some of the most common admin items.
 This tiny menu helps a bit.